The Mixolydian Mode in Music

 Modes in Popular music

-Mixolydian-based folk music had a strong influence on rock and popular music of the 60s and 70s and we can often hear music from then that is strongly influenced by the Mixolydian mode.
+Mixolydian-based folk music had a strong influence on rock and popular music of the 60s and 70s and it's not unusual to hear music from that time that was strongly influenced by the Mixolydian mode.

 Examples of Mixolydian, or Mixolydian influenced, songs include: